Python DataFrame API reference

 • Return value

-A DataFrameUDTFWrapper object for use in flat_map or join_lateral.
+A DataFrameUDTFWrapper object that can be used in flat_map or join_lateral.

-join_lateral appends UDTF results to the original input row.
-By default, input rows with no UDTF output are dropped.
-Set ignore_empty=False to keep input rows even when the UDTF produces no output.
+join_lateral appends UDTF results after the original input row.
+By default, input rows that produce no UDTF output are removed; you can set ignore_empty=False to keep input rows with no UDTF output.

 from typing import Iterator, Tuple